 It’s important to evaluate your options to determine what’s best in your situation.
 It’s also best to change your driving habits or make some other changes that prevent this problem from happening again.

-4 Ways to Fix a Flat Tire Without a Spare
+How to Fix a Flat Tire Without a Spare?

 1. Call Roadside Assistance

 If you drive a newer vehicle with a warranty, you might also have a roadside assistance plan.
 These free services make it simple to get the help you need with a flat tire.
 Even if it’s not included, you might pay extra to use roadside assistance through another company, such as AAA.
 If so, get out your phone, make the call and wait patiently for the tow truck to arrive.